NSHipster/articles/2020-01-29-rawrepresentable.md

 Consider the following from
 the `RawRepresentable` docs:

 > For any enumeration with a string, integer, or floating-point raw type,
 > the Swift compiler automatically adds `RawRepresentable` conformance.

 This is, strictly speaking, true.
 But it actually under-sells what the compiler can do.
 The actual requirements for raw values are as follows:

-- The raw value for an enumeration case must be a literal
+- The raw value type must be `Equatable`
-- A raw value type must be `Equatable` & `RawRepresentable`
+- The raw value type must be `ExpressibleByIntegerLiteral`, `ExpressibleByFloatLiteral`, or `ExpressibleByStringLiteral`
+- The raw value for each enumeration case must be a literal (or unspecified, in which case the value is inferred)

 Let's see what happens if we satisfy that for our `Number` type from before.